ruaridhcostello/web322-main/notes/week01.md

 <td><img src="/web322/media/uploads/2016/08/dev-tools-13.jpg" /></td>

-<td>**Customize Icon:** controls where the Developer Toolbar should be placed relative to the browser, as well as a collection of all related settings and preferences for the tool set.</td>
+<td><strong>Customize Icon:</strong> controls where the Developer Toolbar should be placed relative to the browser, as well as a collection of all related settings and preferences for the tool set.</td>

 </tr>